miquido/haiway/guidelines/functionalities.md

 ```

-haiway `Structure` types allow to create object copies with updated attributes by using `updated` method.
+haiway `State` types allow to create object copies with updated attributes by using `updated` method.
 The updated object is a swallow copy of the original object allowing to change the state only in local context without affecting other users of that state.
 When there are no changes to be applied no copy is created.
 Additionally the `updated` method skips all unnecessary arguments to handle described case without additional code required.
 However, there is always risk of name collisions, this approach should be carefully considered to avoid any potential issues.

 ## Example